Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to improve upon the simple sequential counter by using the PHP `time()` function to generate the session ID.
 While the resulting 10-digit number appears more complex, it is not cryptographically random.
 Unix time is completely predictable.
 An attacker who knows approximately when a victim authenticated can easily brute-force the session ID by generating and testing the timestamps for that specific time window, leading to session hijacking.

+Explanation of why the Low level payload failed: The Low level used a basic sequential counter (1, 2, 3), making the next ID instantly predictable.
+The Medium level calculates the ID based on the exact Unix timestamp, requiring the attacker to know the specific second the user logged in.

 ### Security Level: High

 Payload Used: Extracted the `dvwaSession` cookie via Developer Tools and reverse-engineered the value using an MD5 hash cracking tool (e.g., CrackStation).